 Downsizing Step-by-Step

 Making a plan can be helpful as well.
+Get out your calendar and set goals for each week.
 Schedule several one- to two-hour work sessions per day and stick to this timetable.
 If you overwork yourself, you are more likely to feel stressed and fatigued.
 Recruiting friends and family can ease the burden as well.
 Pro tip: Ordering pizza makes the decluttering session feel more like a party than work.

 Selling your stuff is another great way to declutter.
 If you have high-dollar items, consider hosting a yard sale or taking them to a consignment shop.
 Websites like Craigslist and Facebook Marketplace are also great places to make an extra buck.
 Save the money you make or treat yourself to something nice.